tobiasGuta/Next.js-RSC-RCE-Scanner-Burp-Suite-Extension/README.md

 -   **Affected Software:** Next.js (Default App Router configurations)

--   **Root Cause:** Improper handling of colon-delimited property access in `react-server-dom-webpack` leads to a server crash (and potential RCE) when processing malicious multipart streams.
+-   **Root Cause:** Improper handling of colon-delimited property access in `react-server-dom-parcel`, `react-server-dom-turbopack`, and `react-server-dom-webpack` leads to a server crash (and potential RCE) when processing malicious multipart streams.

 Features
 --------